last updated: 2020-09-04 (created 2017-08-16)

 The LOLIN (Wemos) is sending the data over WiFi.
 If your metal control cabinet shields to much the signal, it is possible to connect an external antenna to the Lolin D1 mini pro by changing a 0 Ω resistor (look here).

-If you think the hardware is not working correctly, you can test it with a voltmeter.
-Without LOLIN (Wemos) board (jumper must be connected), the enable pin gets 5V and data is sent every 10 seconds.
+If you think the hardware is not working correctly, you can test it with a voltmeter on the RxD

 ) and pin 7 (RX